 Changed your mind about a clip?
 No problem.
 You can easily unmark a rejected clip.
 To do this, select the rejected clip or range in the browser.
 Then, choose Mark > Unrate (or press the shortcut key 'U').
 The red line disappears from the clip or range in the browser, and the clip is no longer marked as rejected.

 Now, you might be wondering if a red dragline indicates a problem with your project.
 The answer is no. The red dragline is simply a visual cue that helps you identify rejected clips.
-It doesn't mean there's an issue with your project or the clip itself.
+It doesn't mean there's an issue with your project, the clip itself or two clips if they're joined.

 However, if you're experiencing issues with Final Cut Pro, such as unexpected behavior or performance problems, there are several troubleshooting steps you can take.
 These include restarting your Mac, disconnecting external devices, checking the Final Cut Pro documentation, updating Final Cut Pro, verifying the installation of Pro Video Formats, checking media and device compatibility, and resetting Final Cut Pro preferences.